-Dave Pezzino has completed five seasons as the head coach of men's golf at the University of Connecticut and was named to the position on August 24, 2007.
+Dave Pezzino is in his seventh season as the head coach of men's golf at the University of Connecticut.
+He was named to the position on August 24, 2007.

-Under Pezzino, UConn has had 20 players named BIG EAST Academic All-Stars, two All-Conference picks, five All-Mortheast Regional selections, and four All-New England picks.
+Under Pezzino, UConn has had 24 players named Big East Academic All-Stars, three Big East All-Conference picks, six All-Northeast Region selections, and four All-New England picks.

 The Fall of 2009 saw the Huskies capture the New England Championship, the first title under Pezzino.
 Jeb Buchanan also became the first individual medalist under Coach Pezzino when he won the Adams Cup of Newport by shooting three successive scores of 69.
 He was also named the Golfweek Magazine National Player of the Week.
 UConn finished sixth in the team competition against a standout field at the Adams Cup, despite having only four players for the final two rounds due to injury.

-Pezzino has worked with three of Golf Digest's Top 100 Instructors, and five of his former student-athletes are now golf professionals playing on various tours.
-His golf background also includes conducting junior golf clinics for Miami-Dade County and working for the South Florida PGA Section as a Rules Official.
+Pezzino has worked with three of Golf Digest's Top 100 Instructors, and six of his former student-athletes are golf professionals on various tours.

-Pezzino was born on 3/22/72 in North Haven, Conn. and spent seven years living in Connecticut during his adolescent years.
-He attended Northern Highlands Regional High School in Allendale, N.J. while living in Mahwah, N.J..
-He earned a bachelor's degree in sports administration from St. Thomas in 1997.
+Pezzino was born on 3/22/72 in North Haven, Conn.
+He attended Northern Highlands Regional High School in Allendale, N.J., while living in Mahwah, N.J.
+He earned his bachelor's degree in sports administration from St. Thomas in 1997.

 Dave and his wife, Kristy, were married in 1998.
 They are the parents of two sets of twins: Joseph and Matthew, born 2/26/04, and Daniel and Kaitlin, born 4/23/09.